GuiPimenta-Dev/lambda-forge-docs/docs/examples/page5.md

-# Securing Authentication with AWS Cognito and Key Management Service
+# Image Resize, Watermark and Image to QR Code with AWS S3 and SES

 Coming soon...